 AXFR+DDNS

 This provider uses the native DNS protocols.
-It uses the AXFR (RFC5936, Zone Transfer Protocol) to retrieve the existing records and DDNS (RFC2136, Dynamic Update) to make corrections.
-It can use TSIG (RFC2845) or IP-based authentication (ACLs).
+It uses the AXFR (RFC5936, Zone Transfer Protocol) protocol to retrieve existing records and uses DDNS (RFC2136, Dynamic Update) to make updates.
+It can use both TSIG (RFC2845) and IP-based authentication (ACLs).

-It is able to work with any standards-compliant authoritative DNS server.
+It can work with any standards-compliant authoritative DNS server.
 It has been tested with BIND, Knot, and Yadifa.

 Configuration